tenindra/tenindra.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I'm a Research Scientist (equivalent to Assistant Professor) at the RIKEN Center for Computational Science.
-My research interests are in developing algorithms that are simple in principle, scalable in practice, and shaped by a theoretical lens with an emphasis on formalization.
+My research interests are in developing algorithms that are intuitive in principle, scalable in practice, and shaped by a theoretical lens.

+My work typically explores topics related to AI, graphs, large-scale data management, and combinatorial problems.
 With experience applying my research in industry, I am particularly interested in bridging the gap between academic research and real-world deployment.
-My work typically explores topics related to AI, graphs, large-scale datasets, and combinatorial problems.